 There has also been an indication that family's social economic class directly and indirectly affects the academic performance of children from such families.
 Studies carried out by Marches and Martin (2002) in some secondary schools in Spain for example found out that the upper economic class students showed a better use of Meta-cognitive strategies that those of lower social class.
 The influence of social class is mediated by cultural levels, which in turn determines family expectations, values and attitudes regarding education.
 The researcher somewhat agrees with Marchies and Martin (2002) since poor home backgrounds do not get the required money on time before the school term opens and students are sent to school late, this leads to poor performance in class.
-Additionally, poor families may not afford good nutrition and medical facilities besides instructional materials such as papers, books, computers which negative ways.
+Additionally, poor families may not afford good nutrition and medical facilities besides instructional materials such as papers, books, computers which are all vital for serious studies.

+Coleman (1998) indicated that teacher's impact on education is either positive or negative ways.
 The learning environment created by teachers determines students' educational experiences.
 This is based on the fact that teachers have the ability to offset the negative effects of failing parenting.
 This study therefore believes that for better academic performance, parents and students expect the teachers to be responsible for academic performance.
 The author believes that parents want the home work done under the guidance of teacher not at home.
 As such if teachers do not accommodate the idea that they have the responsibility of guiding students in homework, students will perform poorly and the poor comments they get affects students and this affects negatively their academic performance.